cutlas62/ESP32_drone/README.md

 ## Features
-* Read Accelerometer, Gyroscope and Magnetometer from MPU9250 and print via serial terminal
+* Read Accelerometer, Gyroscope, Magnetometer and Temperature from MPU9250 and print via serial terminal
-* Read 14 + 7 sequential bytes from MPU9250
+* Store data in global variables and pass them as pointers to their respective functions

 ## Status
-**OK**
+**IN PROGRESS**

+## TO DO
+* Scale temperature to store it in Celsius